SamueleBerlusconi/XLSXImporter/README.md

 # XLSXImporter

 A utility class designed to import data from XLSX files into ServiceNow tables, bypassing the use of Data Sources.
-This class offers granular control over the import process, enabling advanced mapping, transformation, validation, and event handling.
+Offers granular control over the import process, enabling advanced mapping, transformation, validation, and event handling.

 # Overview